 You’ll have to pay a sizable funding fee, but you’re not required to make a down payment or pay mortgage insurance.

 These loans are guaranteed by the United States Department of Agriculture for lower-income rural and suburban Americans.
 As with VA loans, USDA loans don’t require down payments or mortgage insurance.

 Instead, you’ll have to pay an upfront 1% guarantee fee and an annual 0.35% fee based off of your total loan amount.
 For most borrowers, those fees are still less expensive than the mortgage insurance costs associated with other types of mortgages.

 But most people won’t qualify for USDA loans.
 They have strict income limits to ensure the assistance is directed only at lower-income households.

 The current income limits in most parts of the country are $86,850 for one- to four-member households and $114,650 for five- to eight-member households, but the limits may be higher if you live in an area with a steeper cost of living.
 You can find your region’s threshold on the USDA’s website.

 Now that you know all about the national and state programs, you can start getting ready to qualify and actually buy a home.

 First, you’ll want to ensure you meet the credit score requirements for loans and support.
 You can get a free look at your credit score through Credit Sesame.
-If your score isn’t going to cut it, you might look into a service like Self credit repair to improve your eligibility.
+If your score isn’t going to cut it, you might look into a service like Credit Strong to help boost it.

 Next?
 Paperwork.
 Make sure you have all the documents you need to prove that you have cash on hand and money coming in from a steady job.